maxking/docker-mailman/README.md

 everything running inside containers.

 It is recomended to use [Exim4][8] along with this setup.
-Technically, it possible to use any other MTA like postfix too, but I haven't yet been able to figure out a clean way to communicate with postfix on the host.
+Technically, it possible to use any other MTA like postfix, but I haven't yet been able to figure out a clean way to communicate with postfix on the host.

 Exim should be setup to relay emails from `172.19.199.3` and `172.19.199.2`.
 The